Fried egg: Indonesia

 A simple dish of fried sunny side up egg served on top of steamed rice drizzled with kecap manis sweet soy sauce, is a favourite dish among Indonesian children.
 Other than served with rice, fried eggs might be served with bread as a sandwich for breakfast.
 Seasoning includes salt and pepper, sweet soy sauce, and sometimes hot and spicy sambal chili paste.

 Ireland and the United Kingdom

 This full English breakfast includes bacon, fried egg, black pudding, grilled tomatoes, fried mushrooms, hash browns (not traditional), baked beans, and sausages.

-Fried eggs can be served on toast, or in a sandwich, with bacon, sausages, and a variety of condiments.
+Fried eggs can be served on toast, with chips, or in a sandwich, with bacon, sausages, and a variety of condiments.
 Eggs are often part of the full breakfast commonly eaten in Britain and Ireland.
 Fried eggs are often served with ham or gammon steak as a popular pub meal.
 The egg is cooked on high heat and hot fat, oil, or water may be splashed onto the top of the egg to baste it and cook the white.
 They are usually cooked without turning over.